lnvglr/character-diversion/character-diversion.md

 #### Opinion in Discourse

 When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
 In the spirit of Jeff Atwood's comment about Stack Exchange (2013), I had to consider how this element needed to be designed.
-Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganizing the ordering through a voting system?
+Should opinions be forced to be concise and efficient by limiting character count and the richness of the editor, reorganizing the ordering through a voting system?
 Or would this limit the liveliness of the discourse?

+Both approaches have arguments for them.
+What made me go for a design that urges opinions to be concise is the decision to move away from language-based discourse.
+When inspecting the opinions on a glyph, people should not have to read an essay on pros and cons, they should be able to see the points being made about certain design decisions.
+For this reason, opinions have a limited character count, a minimal editor (enriched by markdown, which I will elaborate on later) and the ability to simply vote opinions up or down.

 > »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal-to-noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
 That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)